Boavizta/cloud-scanner/docs/src/tutorials/quickstart-docker.md

 ```

 ⚠ This method of passing credentials is not secure nor very practical.
 In a production setup on AWS, you should rather rely on the role of the instance that execute the container to manage authentication of the cli.

+Alternatively you may build a local docker image, see (docker-guide)